-A few weeks before your due date, your provider will perform the test that checks for group B strep infection on the perineum.
+A few weeks before your due date, your provider will perform the test that checks for group B strep infection on your perineum (groin area).
 There are no other routine lab tests or ultrasounds for every pregnant woman in the third trimester.
 Certain lab tests and tests to monitor the baby may be done for women who:

 - Have a high-risk pregnancy, such as when the baby is not growing